 All pianos are manufactured in China.

-Schimmel was started in 1885 in Germany and is currently in its fourth generation of family management.
+Schimmel was started in 1885 in Germany.
+In 2016 the Pearl River Group purchased over 90% of the available shares of Schimmel.
 They build their top of the line pianos under the Schimmel brand name with they Vogel and May brands rounding out their line.
 Schimmel made large investments in their company and technology in 2011.

 Schimmel grands and verticals are manufactured in Germany.

-Fridolin pianos are built in China by Young Chang.
+Fridolin Schimmel pianos are built in China by Pearl River.